 - Double up fish filets for big eaters.
 Sometimes, one fish filet is not enough.
 For big eaters, feel free to double the fish filets, as pictured.

-- Leftover fish can be reheated in an Air Fryer (380F for 5 minutes) or in a 400F oven until crispy!
+- Leftover fish can be reheated.
+Reheat fried fish fillets in an Air Fryer (380F for 5 minutes) or in a 400F oven until crispy!

 - Assemble Fried Fish Sandwiches right before serving.
 Everything can be prepped ahead of time.
-But it’s best to assemble right before serving to prevent any king of soggyness.
+But it’s best to assemble right before serving to prevent soggyness.

 Or, serve with: